psp515/HealthyCowDatabase/README.md

 ### About The Project

 Project is realisation of required project on Databases course 2021 / 22 at AGH UST.
-Project requirements are specified here TODO (only PL version).
+Project requirements are specified here <a href="https://github.com/psp515/HealthyCowDatabase/blob/main/Requirements.pdf">Requirements.pdf</a> (only PL version).

 Summarizing.